baazhq/baaz/docs/managed_services.md

 Welcome to the Managed Services Infra SaaS documentation!

 A Managed Services infra SaaS is where the SaaS provider manages the applications, but they run on the customer's cloud infrastructure.
-Applications deployed are hosted at the customer's cloud infrastructure.
 The SaaS provider manages the application and its SLA.

 ## Table of Contents